nicaless/nanowrimo_ga_project/README.md

     0.752475247525

-It looks like Random Forests and Support Vector Machines do best in predicting winners and non-winners when excluding data from the current contest.
+It looks like Random Forests and Support Vector Machines do best in predicting winners and nonwinners when excluding data from the current contest.

 ## [Modeling Novel Data](https://github.com/nicaless/nanowrimo_ga_project/blob/master/analyze/NovelsModeling-Final.ipynb)
 Now that I've created a model to predict which writers will be winners based on their past NaNoWriMo performances, let's attempt to predict which novels will be winning novels based on what little we know about them: their genre, synopsis, and excerpt.